Mid Michigan College recognizes the importance of encouraging and assisting each student in reaching his or her full potential.

 - Interpreters including sign language & other services for the deaf and hearing impaired.
 An appointment to discuss this service should be scheduled well in advance.

-- Digital textbooks or books on tape for students with visual impairments.
-Additional taping, such as course syllabi and handouts, should be arranged through Student Accommodation Services a minimum of two weeks in advance.
+- E-versions of textbooks are available for students with visual impairments.
+Screenreader technology for materials such as course syllabi and handouts can be arranged through Student Accommodation Services, usually a minimum of two weeks in advance.

 - Testing accommodations such as extended time or a quiet environment for testing, are scheduled through the Testing Center in Library & Learning Services a minimum of one week in advance.
 Other requests may include readers and/or scribes, access to a computer and/or calculator, etc.